 Verdict

 The most recent Nissan Rogue is the best version yet.
-It’s practical, efficient, and loaded with standard amenities and driving assistance.
+It’s practical, efficient, and has standard amenities and driving assistance.
 It’s an excellent all-arounder.
-However, the Rogue has higher cabin noise, a less smooth ride, and an increasingly obsolete infotainment system when compared to rival small SUVs.
+However, the Rogue has higher cabin noise, a less smooth ride, and an increasingly obsolete infotainment system than rival small SUVs.

 The warranty coverage provided by Nissan is average for this class.
-The usual bumper-to-bumper warranty is three years/36,000 miles, and roadside assistance is included.
-The powertrain is covered by a five-year/60,000-mile warranty.
+The usual bumper-to-bumper warranty includes three years/36,000 miles, and roadside assistance.
+A five-year/60,000-mile warranty covers the powertrain.

 2024 Nissan Rogue People also ask